f-lombardo/LLPhant/docusaurus/docs/usage.md

 ## VectorStores
 Once you have embeddings you need to store them in a vector store.
 The vector store is a database that can store vectors and perform a similarity search.
-There are currently 4 vectorStore class:
+There are currently these vectorStore classes:
 - MemoryVectorStore stores the embeddings in the memory
 - FileSystemVectorStore stores the embeddings in a file
 - DoctrineVectorStore stores the embeddings in a postgresql database. (require doctrine/orm)